logzio/terraform-provider-logzio/docs/data-sources/subaccount.md

 * `shared_gb` - (Float) If `flexible` is `true`, determines the sharable volume in GB.
 Otherwise, `null`.
 * `total_time_based_daily_gb` - (Float) If `flexible` is `true`, determines the account's plan volume in GB.
 Otherwise, `null`.
 * `is_owner` - (Boolean) Indicates whether the account is the main account.
 * `soft_limit_gb` - (Float) Indicates the account's soft cap in GB.
 If Subscription account, this value is always null.
+Can be set only if flexible is false.